 General Fund -- This fund is the primary operating fund of the City.
-It accounts for all financial resources except those required to be accounted for in another fund.
+It accounts for all financial resources except those accounted for in another fund.

 Tax Increment Financing Fund -- This fund is a special revenue fund used to account for incremental taxes, other revenues, and all expenditures related to the tax increment financing areas.